 3 of the ships created the 1st Cruiser Division at the Battle of Calabria, only a few weeks following the start of the Mediterranean war.
 The encounter demonstrated an anti-climax, the Italian navy disengaging instantly the flagship had been hit.

-The following major battle was also their final when, near the end of March 1941, a complicated number of Italian navy activities was carried out with the goal of intercepting a British convoy close to Crete .
+The following major battle was also their final when, near the end of March 1941, a complicated number of Italian navy activities was carried out with the goal of intercepting a British convoy close to Crete.
 The British, conscious of what was in progress, cleared the region and set a trap for the Italians however the latter, as worried and fleet as any antelope, smelled threat and falling back for their base.
-Stressed to bring the Italian battleship to combat, the English employed carrier air planes to reduce it speed to permit their own heavy warships to approach.
+Stressed to bring the Italian battleship to combat, the English employed carrier airplanes to reduce it speed to permit their own heavy warships to approach.
 Just the 1st Division’s Pola was therefore halted, nevertheless, her 2 running sister ships Zara and Fiume together with 2 destroyers then staying to help.
-Admiral Cunningham’s battleships fell on them and delivered them with close-range 381-mm (15-in) salvos at what become called night Battle of Matapan.
+Admiral Cunningham’s battleships fell on them and delivered them with close-range 381-mm (15-in) salvos at what become called the ‘Night Battle of Matapan’.

-Together the Us Astoria and English Cressy classes the Zara class thus has the sadness record of losing 3 of her ships in a single battle.
+Together with the US Astoria and English Cressy classes the Zara class thus has the sadness record of losing 3 of her ships in a single battle.